hanecakr/forests2heritage/docs/Session_2.md

 **From a forest to a ship and into a wreck, and back again?**

-Minna Koivikko^1^, Tuomas Aakala^2^, Katariina Vuori^3^
+Minna Koivikko^1^, Tuomas Aakala^2^, Katariina Vuori^3^, Pekka Niemelä^4^

-^*1*^ *Finnish Heritage Agency, Finland. ^2^ Jyväskylä, Finland. ^3^ Oulu, Finland.*
+^*1*^ *Finnish Heritage Agency, Finland. ^2^ University of Eastern Finland, School of Forest Sciences, Joensuu, Finland. ^3^ University of Oulu, Faculty of Humanities, Oulu, Finland. ^4^ University of Turku, Biodiversity Unit, Turku, Finland.Jyväskylä, Finland.*

 [minna.koivikko\@museovirasto.fi](mailto:minna.koivikko@museovirasto.fi){.email}

 The aim of the project is to develop interpretation of so-called skeleton wrecks, i.e., wooden wrecks, which only have preserved partly, and no informative objects have been discovered.
-We are studing the relationship between a man and a forest through interpretation of wooden vessels.
+We are studying the relationship between a man and a forest through interpretation of wooden vessels.

-The Lost Navy, Sweden's "Blue" Heritage c.
-1450--1850 research programme aims to collect information about the ships in the fleet.
-It is a joint marine archaeology and - history project in the Baltic Sea region for 2021--2026.
-In Finland, the research sub-project focuses on wooden wrecks of the Swedish era fleet.
+This is part of a research programme *The Lost Navy, Sweden’s ”Blue” Heritage c.
+1450–1850*, which aims to collect information about the ships in the fleet.
+It is a joint marine archaeology and - history project in the Baltic Sea region for 2021–2026.
+In Finland, the research sub-project focuses on wooden wrecks of the Swedish era.
 The project has a multidisciplinary approach, combining archaeology with shipbuilding, dendrochronology, and forest studies.

 ## S2-O-007 {.unnumbered}